 1. British Airways Avios to book American Airlines or Alaska Airlines flights

 Transfer from: Chase Ultimate Rewards or Amex Membership Rewards

-Since BA has a distance-based award chart, tickets to Hawaii from the US west coast are a great value.
-British Airways partners with Alaska Airlines and American Airlines.
+Since BA has a distance-based award chart, nonstop routes to Hawaii from the US west coast are a great value.
+British Airways Avios (miles) can be redeemed for flights operated by Oneworld partners Alaska Airlines and American Airlines.
 One-way tickets are allowed.
-British Airways does not allow holds on award tickets, but if you’re transferring from MR or UR, you should have the points immediately.
+British Airways does not allow holds on award tickets, but if you’re transferring from Membership Rewards or Ultimate Rewards, you should have the points immediately after transferring.

-British Airways charges 12,500 Avios each way or 25,000 round-trip for flights to Hawaii in economy on American Airlines or Alaska Airlines from these cities:
+British Airways requires 13,000 Avios each way or 26,000 round-trip for flights to Hawaii in economy on nonstop flights operated by American Airlines or Alaska Airlines from these cities:

-To compare, flights booked with American Airlines AAdvantage miles or Alaska Airlines Mileage Plan miles cost 35,000-45,000 miles roundtrip from the continental US to Hawaii.
+To compare, flights booked with American Airlines AAdvantage miles or Alaska Airlines Mileage Plan miles usually require 35,000-45,000 miles roundtrip from the continental US to Hawaii.

-How to book American Airlines flights with British Airways Avios
+How to book Alaska Airlines or American Airlines flights with British Airways Avios

 2. Singapore Airlines Krisflyer miles to book United or Alaska Airlines